uw-echospace/group-website/content/position/2025-03-01-rse/index.md

 ### How to Apply
 To apply, email Dr. Wu-Jung Lee (leewj@uw.edu) and Dr. Valentina Staneva (vms16@uw.edu) with the following:
-- A cover letter detailing why you are a good fit for this role, how this position aligns with your career goals or research interests, and any relevant prior experiences.
+- A cover letter detailing:
+  - Why you believe you are a good fit for this role
+  - How this position aligns with your career goals or research interests
+  - Any relevant prior experiences
+  - Timeframe and capacity (part-time/full-time) you are available for this position
 - A CV or resume that includes a link to your GitHub account (or equivalent portfolio) showcasing your previous software work.

 If your past contributions are only available in private repositories, please provide a detailed project description or create a public example that highlights your skills.